-DMT with AMP Americas wins “Innovation of the Year” at the ABC Biogas Industry Awards
+DMT & AMP Americas win “Innovation of the Year” Award

-Raleigh, NC — TUESDAY 10/16, at their 18th annual BIOCYCLE REFOR18, the American Biogas Council (ABC) announced DMT, the technology supplier for a Renewable Dairy Fuels (RDF) project, with AMP Americas as the winner of the “Innovation of the Year” award.
+Raleigh, NC — TUESDAY 10/16, at their 18th annual BIOCYCLE REFOR18, the American Biogas Council (ABC) announced DMT, the biogas upgrading technology supplier for a Renewable Dairy Fuels (RDF) project, and AMP Americas as the winners of the “Innovation of the Year” award.

-The Biogas Industry Awards was a sold-out dinner celebration, presenting 33 awards to biogas projects across the industry, including Projects of the Year, Longevity Awards, Hospitality Awards, and one Innovation of the Year Award.
-Winners across the agricultural, municipal and merchant sectors were recognized for their contributions to the growth of the U.S. biogas industry.
+The Biogas Industry Awards was a sold-out dinner celebration, presenting 33 awards to the best projects across the industry.
+The celebration recognizes many across the agricultural, municipal and merchant sectors for their contributions to the growth of the U.S. biogas industry.
+Furthermore, awards given included Projects of the Year, Longevity Awards, Hospitality Awards, and one Innovation of the Year Award.

-Large in scope, the project is a leading example of sustainable farming and a future model for other projects in North America.
-There are more than 2,200 operational biogas systems in the U.S. today with the potential for over 13,500 new systems to be built.
+Large in scope, this project is a model for sustainable farming and other dairy RNG projects in North America.
+In this moment, there exists more than 2,200 operational biogas systems in the U.S. Furthermore, 13,500 new systems are ripe for development.